Gabrielle Carle: International career

-She debuted for the senior team on December 9, 2015, against Mexico.
+Carle debuted for the senior team on December 9, 2015, against Mexico.
 She scored her first goal for Canada in a 10–0 win against Guatemala in the 2016 CONCACAF Women's Olympic Qualifying Championship.

 She played every minute of her team's matches at the 2016 FIFA U-20 Women's World Cup, scoring against Nigeria.
 She was named as an alternate player for Canada at the 2016 Olympics, where the team won a bronze medal.

 In 2018, Carle captained the U20 side at the 2018 CONCACAF Women's U-20 Championship, scoring twice during the group stage, and also against Mexico in the semi-finals, where Canada bowed out after a penalty shootout.

 On May 25, 2019, she was named to the roster for the 2019 FIFA Women's World Cup.
 In 2021, she was named as an alternate for Canada for the delayed 2020 Olympics.

 Carle was called up to the 23-player Canada squad for the 2023 FIFA Women's World Cup.

 Carle was called up to the Canada squad for the 2024 CONCACAF W Gold Cup, which Canda finished as semifinalists.

-Carle was called up to the Canada squad for the 2024 Summer Olympics.
+Later that year, she was called up to the Canada squad for the 2024 Summer Olympics.

+Personal life

+Carle's father, Jean, worked as a physician.
+In March 2026, Carle passed the Medical College Admission Test.
+She plans to follow in her father's footsteps and pursue a career in medicine after her time in soccer concludes.